ListAssist/receipt_ai/README.md

-# Receipt Detection Model for Firebase
+# Receipt Detection and Model Training with Python